-Grade school is full of challenges, especially for kids with learning and attention issues.
+Grade school is full of challenges, especially for kids with learning and thinking differences.
 Here are some tips to prevent your child from feeling stressed.

 A whole page of word problems can seem overwhelming, especially for kids with attention issues.
 Break the problems down into chunks—groups of three, for example.
 That can make the task more manageable.
 Promise fun breaks in between—she can FaceTime with a friend or take the guinea pig out to play.
 Praise her for each set she completes.

 3. Help her prepare for new things.